All you need to know about Business Activity Statements

-If you're an Australian business generating revenue over $75,000, or a not-for-profit generating over $150,000, Business Activity Statements (BAS) should ring a bell.
+If your business generates revenue over $75,000, or if you have a not-for-profit generating over $150,000, you'll need to do a Business Activity Statements (BAS).

-The Australian Taxation Office requires these statements be filled out so businesses can report on and pay a number of tax liabilities on the one form at the same time.
+The Australian Taxation Office (ATO) requires you to fill out a BAS so you can report on and pay your tax liabilities on the one form at the same time.

 - GST tax status